-The Master of Information Technology and Management offers nine specializations intended to prepare you for particular roles in the IT working world.
-The curriculum is structured with the expectation that students will elect complete a specialization; but you can elect to tailor a course of study that meets your specific needs within the bounds allowed by the degree core course requirements.
-If you do elect to complete a specialization, you must complete a sequence of courses within the specialization as outlined in the Graduate Bulletin at http://bulletin.iit.edu/graduate/colleges/applied-technology/department-information-technology-management/master-information-technology-management/#specialization and will also authorize any substitution of courses.
+The Bachelor of Information Technology and Management offers seven specializations.
+These specializations are intended to prepare you for particular roles in the IT working world, but there is no requirement that you complete a specialization for graduation.
+Instead you can elect to tailor a course of study that meets your specific needs.
+If you do elect to complete a specialization, you must complete a sequence of courses within the specialization as outlined in the Undergraduate Bulletin at http://bulletin.iit.edu/undergraduate/colleges/applied-technology/information-technology-management-school-applied-technology/bachelor-information-technology-management/#specializationstext.
+Your adviser will determine if you have completed a specialization and will also authorize any substitution of courses toward the specialization.
 Completion of a specialization should be indicated by an annotation on your transcript and upon request will be recognized by a document issued by the School of Applied Technology.
-If you are completing the Information Technology Infrastructure specialization, there are three tracks defined by the department: Data Center Operations and Management, Voice and Data Communication Technology, and System Administration.
-See the Bulletin Supplement on page 21 of this Handbook for details.